 Canny edge detection is a popular image processing technique for extracting stable and thin image edges.
-In this tutorial we will describe how to extract the outlines of objects from photos and videos.
+In this tutorial, we will describe how to extract object outlines from photos and pictures.

 The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in images.
 It was developed by John F. Canny in 1986.
 Canny also produced a computational theory of edge detection explaining why the technique works.Wikipedia